 Shared Parental Leave

-Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) has now been introduced for babies and children due or adopted on or after 5 April 2015.
-Available in England, Scotland and Wales, the new system offers parents more flexibility to arrange time off in the year after the birth or adoption of their baby.
+Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) is available in England, Scotland and Wales.
+The system offers parents of babies and children more flexibility to arrange time off in the year after the birth or adoption of their child.
 A new mother will be able to share her maternity leave with her partner after taking the initial two weeks off following the birth of her baby (four weeks if the work is in a factory).
 The remaining 50 weeks' leave can be shared flexibly between the mother and her partner.

 Employees can take SPL in up to three separate blocks.
 They can also share the leave with their partner and choose how much time off each of them will take.
 SPL and ShPP must be taken between the baby's birth and first birthday (or within one year of adoption).
 No more than 12 months' leave in total can be taken between the mother and her partner and only nine months of that leave will be paid.